danja/hyperdata-static/makesite/content/blog/2023-08-27-Graph-of-Thoughs-initial-thoughts.md

 https://vocab.methodandstructure.com/ibis

-I hadn't thought through how to do it (see this paper!), but the _Graph of Thoughts_ notion was a very visible the next step after _Chain..._ and _Tree..._.
-I discussed it with ChatGPT [a while ago](https://twitter.com/danja/status/1671680152500322304), with ChatGPT.
-This reinforced my feeling that it could be a productive avenue, so at the end of our conversation I asked ChatGPT for a slogan to promote it :
+I hadn't thought through how to do it (see this paper!), but the _Graph of Thoughts_ notion was a very visible next step after _Chain..._ and _Tree..._.
+I discussed it with ChatGPT [a little while ago](https://twitter.com/danja/status/1671680152500322304).
+This reinforced my feeling that it should be a productive avenue, so at the end of our conversation I asked ChatGPT for advertizing copy to promote it :

 > "Unleash the power of graph-of-thought in LLM dialogues!
 Represent ideas as nodes, relationships as edges, and explore a web of knowledge.
 Navigate non-linearly, uncover intricate connections, and foster context-aware discussions."